Barrick's Pascua-Lama costs rise again, shares dive

 The average realized gold price fell 5 percent to $1,655 per ounce, while gold sales dropped 6 percent to 1.8 million ounces.
 Total cash costs rose 31 percent to $592 per ounce in the quarter.

-(Additional reporting by Bhaswati Mukhopadhyay in Bangalore; Editing by Frank McGurty, Peter Galloway, Andrew Hay and M.D.
-Golan)
+(Additional reporting by Bhaswati Mukhopadhyay in Bangalore; Editing by Frank McGurty, Peter Galloway and Andrew Hay)